 As a registered dietitian nutritionist (RDN), I’m definitely held to a higher standard… I’m sure people think I eat grass-fed, organic, non-GMO plant-based wheat grass all day long.
 And when they see me enjoying a juicy hamburger or a fat chocolate chip cookie (gasp!), they act like their world has just been turned upside down.

 So, how do I do it?
 How do I stay healthy and satisfied with what I’m eating, but not eat tree bark all day long?
 Here are 4 ways I eat what I want, while still staying healthy.

 When I eat food prepared outside my home, half my plate is non-starchy vegetables.

-When I eat food from a restaurant, I make sure half my plate is non-starchy vegetables, like this.
+When I eat food from a restaurant, I make sure half my plate is non-starchy vegetables, like this summer salad.
 This helps lighten up the meal I’m eating and I can feel better about not knowing exactly how something was prepared.
 This also means, salads are generally off limits… surprising, right?
 Most restaurant salads are actually loaded with meat, cheese, and calorie-heavy dressings… so much so, that most of the plate/bowl is the toppings and not the fiber-filled greens.
 Try making a salad like this at home.

 Eat a hearty breakfast.

 There’s something about eating a big breakfast that makes me feel like I’m splurging a little.
 Eating a big satisfying breakfast also keeps me full until lunch, ensures I don’t get weak or light-headed mid-morning, and helps me not get tempted to snack.
 I also find when I eat a bigger breakfast, I end up not eating as much throughout the entire day as well.
 Some great make ahead breakfasts include: smoothies, overnight oatmeal, or Coconut Chia Pudding.
 I like getting to fill up, and not feeling like I have to limit myself.